One-shot Learning of Surrogates in PDE-constrained Optimization Under Uncertainty: Surrogates

 \section{Surrogates}

-In many applications in the field of uncertainty quantification the forward model is computationally expensive to evaluate.
-Consequently, replacing the solution of the forward model by a surrogate, that is cheap to evaluate, can be a tremendous advantage.
-In the next sections we will analyze the optimization problem in which the parametric mapping is replaced by a surrogate, i.e., the mapping $u^\bsy: U \to V$ is replaced by a surrogate
+In the field of uncertainty quantification mathematical models governed by PDEs with uncertain coefficients are often parameterized in terms of a countably infinite number of parameters $\bsy = (y_j)_{j\in \mathbb{N}} \in U$ and require a large finite number of parameters for accurate approximation.
+Thus, throughout the rest of this paper we assume that the parameter domain $U$ is of the form $U = \times_{j\in \mathbb{N}}~U_j$, where $U_j$ is assumed to be a compact Hausdorff space for each $j\in \mathbb{N}$.
+Since parameterized models are computationally expensive to evaluate, replacing the solution of the forward model by a surrogate, that is cheap to evaluate, can be a tremendous advantage.
+In the next sections we will analyze the optimization problem in which the parametric mapping is replaced by a surrogate, i.e., the mapping $u(\bsy): U \to V$ is replaced by a surrogate